Interpolation: Polynomial interpolation

 Polynomial interpolation is a generalization of linear interpolation.
 Note that the linear interpolant is a linear function.
 We now replace this interpolant with a polynomial of higher degree.

 Consider again the problem given above.
 The following sixth degree polynomial goes through all the seven points:

 Substituting x = 2.5, we find that f(2.5) = ~0.59678.

 Generally, if we have n data points, there is exactly one polynomial of degree at most n−1 going through all the data points.
 The interpolation error is proportional to the distance between the data points to the power n.
 Furthermore, the interpolant is a polynomial and thus infinitely differentiable.
 So, we see that polynomial interpolation overcomes most of the problems of linear interpolation.

 However, polynomial interpolation also has some disadvantages.
 Calculating the interpolating polynomial is computationally expensive (see computational complexity) compared to linear interpolation.
 Furthermore, polynomial interpolation may exhibit oscillatory artifacts, especially at the end points (see Runge's phenomenon).

 Polynomial interpolation can estimate local maxima and minima that are outside the range of the samples, unlike linear interpolation.
 For example, the interpolant above has a local maximum at x ≈ 1.566, f(x) ≈ 1.003 and a local minimum at x ≈ 4.708, f(x) ≈ −1.003.
 However, these maxima and minima may exceed the theoretical range of the function; for example, a function that is always positive may have an interpolant with negative values, and whose inverse therefore contains false vertical asymptotes.

 More generally, the shape of the resulting curve, especially for very high or low values of the independent variable, may be contrary to commonsense; that is, to what is known about the experimental system which has generated the data points.
 These disadvantages can be reduced by using spline interpolation or restricting attention to Chebyshev polynomials.

 Spline interpolation

-Remember that linear interpolation uses a linear function for each of intervals [xk,xk+1].
+Linear interpolation uses a linear function for each of intervals [xk,xk+1].
 Spline interpolation uses low-degree polynomials in each of the intervals, and chooses the polynomial pieces such that they fit smoothly together.
 The resulting function is called a spline.